 Unlike other states that have multiple bankruptcies, there is only one bankruptcy district in Connecticut.
 There are three courts located in Connecticut located as follows:

 4. Chapter 13 Bankruptcy Connecticut Trustees

 It is the trustee’s job to liquidate the debtor’s non-exempt assets as well as to administer the bankruptcy.
 While there are plenty of Chapter 7 trustees, there are fewer for Chapter 13.
 Below is the Chapter 13 bankruptcy trustee in Connecticut.

 |Roberta Napolitano||(203) 333-1177|

 5. Should I pursue a Chapter 13 Bankruptcy?

 A Chapter 13 bankruptcy is a viable option for debtors who don’t qualify for a Chapter 7 or don’t see it as an option.
 You are advised to weigh in all the other options other than Chapter 13.
 These options include debt management and debt settlement.
 With our Chapter 13 calculator, you will see options and the pros and cons.
 You can use the calculator either for personal research or as a resource.

 Debt can be stifling and stressful.
-It is our hope that this article will play an important role in your quest to becoming debt free.
-Also, if you prefer to watch something, you may may interested to see the video for Connecticut Chapter 13 bankruptcy summary.
+It is our hope that this article will play an important role in your quest to becoming debt-free.
+Also, if you prefer to watch something, you may be interested to see the video for Connecticut Chapter 13 bankruptcy summary.